 Top tips for starting indoor rowing

-Inspired to take up indoor rowing after seeing the Mizuno British Rowing Indoor Championships?
+Inspired to take up indoor rowing ahead of the Mizuno British Rowing Indoor Championships?
 Master Trainer Denise Page shares her top tips on getting started

-British Rowing Master Trainer Denise Page shares her top tips for starting indoor rowing if you’ve never done it before, for those of you inspired by the Mizuno British Rowing Indoor Championships earlier this month.
+British Rowing Master Trainer Denise Page shares her top tips for starting indoor rowing if you’ve never done it before, for those of you inspired to get into the sport ahead of the Mizuno British Rowing Indoor Championships 2019.

 Can anyone try indoor rowing?